 If you have failed to disclose information you have been asked for about a conviction when applying for cover then your insurer can refuse your claim.
 Similarly, if you make a false statement and misrepresent the terms of your conviction or sentence then your claim can be rejected.

-Although not a requirement until renewal, it is prudent to inform your insurer of any changes to your policy.
-For example, if you receive a conviction mid-term then you should ideally contact your provider to update your policy details.
+Although not necessarily a requirement until renewal, it is prudent to inform your insurer of any changes to your policy.
+For example, if you or anyone living in yur home receives a conviction during the term of your policy then you should ideally contact your provider to update your policy details.

 Industry guidelines suggest that insurance providers should ask clear questions about what they need to know.
 Although you will usually be asked to disclose a criminal conviction, this is not always the case.
 If, however, you are not asked to declare a conviction before purchasing a policy then your insurer cannot use the subsequent revelation as a reason to reject your claim.